Key Takeaways

 Key behavioural notes:

-SERIALcreates a backing sequence object.GENERATED ALWAYS AS IDENTITYis the SQL:2003 standard equivalent and is preferred for new schemas. - Oracle — Before 12c, sequences were always separate objects and had to be fed into the column via a trigger or called explicitly in the
+SERIALcreates a backing sequence object.GENERATED ALWAYS AS IDENTITYis the SQL:2003 standard equivalent and is preferred for new schemas. - Oracle (Oracle docs): before 12c, sequences were separate objects fed into the column via a trigger or called explicitly in the

 String Types